-With "OA control," the operating mode for the dedicated OA unit is based on the current outdoor air conditions.
+The operating mode for the dedicated OA unit is based on the current outdoor air conditions.
 Outdoor temperature and humidity sensors are used to calculate the outdoor air dew point, and compare it to the desired leaving-air conditions.
-This determines whether the unit operates in Dehumidification Mode, Sensible Cooling Mode, Sensible Heating Mode, or if conditions are sufficient for the unit to operate in Ventilation Only mode (Figure 10 and Table 4).
+This determines whether the unit operates in Dehumidification Mode, Sensible Cooling Mode, Sensible Heating Mode, or if conditions are sufficient for the unit to operate in Ventilation Only mode (Figure 9 and Table 4).